History of Aubrey Plaza in Timeline

 2006: Graduation from NYU

-In 2006, Aubrey Plaza graduated from New York University Tisch School of the Arts, where she studied film and television production.
+In 2006, Aubrey Plaza graduated from the New York University Tisch School of the Arts, where she studied film and television production.

-2008: Improv Everywhere Sketch and Other Appearances
+2008: Improv Everywhere Sketch and Other Roles

 2009: Parks and Recreation Debut